Dr. Anu Bajaj FAQs

 Yes.
 A natural result usually comes from thoughtful placement and appropriate dosing rather than trying to erase every bit of expression.

-What is recovery like after Botox or Xeomin?
+What is recovery like after Botox, Dysport, or Daxxify?

-How can I get the most out of Botox or Xeomin?
+How can I get the most out of my Neurotoxin treatment?

 A good long-term plan usually stays simple and consistent.
 Helpful habits include: